The Enterprise (Washington): History

-The Enterprise was launched in 1958 by Barry O'Connor and Orville Danforth, former reporters for the Marysville Globe under Simeon R. Wilson III.
-The first edition of the newspaper was published on September 12, 1958, serving Edmonds and Lynnwood.
+In late 1958, Barry O'Connor and Orville E. Danforth left the Lynwood Weekly Reporter and launched a rival paper called The Enterprise.
+It was distributed for free in south Snohomish County, Washington.
+The new paper was first published on September 12, 1958, serving Edmonds and Lynnwood.
 A Mountlake Terrace edition was added in late 1958, followed by editions for northern King County communities in the 1970s that were later cancelled.

+Simeon R. Wilson III, their former employer and owner of the Marysville Globe, sought a court injunction to stop O'Connor and Danforth from soliciting ads, claiming they started The Enterprise before they quit and were using his accounts and confidential information.
+A judge denied Wilson's request for a restraining order.
+Wilson then amended his lawsuit, now seeking $150,000 in damages.

-In 1960, The Enterprise was sold to the Lafromboise family, who also operated The Chronicle in Centralia.
+In 1964, O'Connor and Danforth sold the paper.
+In 1965, Frank H. Beaver became editor, and then died a year later from injuries he sustained from a fight at a party.
+He was age 43.
+Around this time, The Enterprise was sold to the Lafromboise family, who also operated The Chronicle in Centralia.
 The Lafromboises also purchased the Edmonds Tribune-Review, which had been founded in 1910.
 The newspaper added a new edition to serve Mill Creek in the 1980s.
 It was sold again to The Everett Herald in 1996, where it absorbed Shoreline Week to produce a new edition.
 The four editions were consolidated into a single edition in 2009 and renamed to The Weekly Herald two years later.
 The Weekly Herald ceased publication on August 29, 2012, after failing to meet revenue expectations.